Advance your career

 Loughborough Enterprise Network

-Loughborough Enterprise Networking offers opportunities for students on both campuses to apply for funding, business advice sessions, investor workshops, business acceleration programmes, mentoring and training.
+Loughborough Enterprise Network offers opportunities for students on both campuses to apply for funding, business advice sessions, investor workshops, business acceleration programmes, mentoring and training.
 You can also access a library of resources covering topics such as contracts and confidentially, legal entities, business structures, business models and idea generation.

 PhD students benefit from access to support and infrastructure designed to help translate research into projects with commercial use, or social or environmental benefit.
 The University’s Commercialisation Team can offer support in the initial stages while LUinc., the University’s incubator, brings together graduate start-ups, research spinouts and local start-ups to create a vibrant and highly supportive entrepreneurial community.